lostatc/acid-store/README.md

 - A virtual file system which can import and export files to the local OS file system
 - A persistent, heterogeneous, map-like collection
 - An object store with support for content versioning
+- A content-addressable storage which allows for accessing data by its cryptographic hash

 This library provides the following storage backends out of the box:
 - Local file system directory